Freight Shipping from Harrisburg to Detroit

 How much does it cost to ship freight from Harrisburg to Detroit?

-Full truckload (FTL) rates from Harrisburg, PA to Detroit, MI currently range from $978-$1,206 for a standard dry van load over the 455-mile route.
+Full truckload (FTL) rates from Harrisburg, PA to Detroit, MI currently range $978-$1,206 (roughly $2.17-$2.68 per mile over 455 miles).
 LTL shipments typically cost $450-$787 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Harrisburg to Detroit?

-Standard FTL transit from Harrisburg to Detroit is approximately 8 hrs by truck over 455 miles.
+Standard FTL transit from Harrisburg to Detroit is approximately 8 hrs by truck over 455 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Harrisburg to Detroit freight?